pnm27/snRNA_scRNA_Pipeline/README.md

   - *mito* to *mito_prefix*.
 Reflected in **demultiplex.smk**, **split_bams.smk** and **calico_solo_demux.smk**
   - *gt_check* in *gt_check* to *gt_check*.
 Reflected in **split_bams.smk** and **produce_targets.smk**.
   - Added *demultiplex* section for the rule *demux_samples_both*.
-  - Fixed issues of incompatible gtf, fasta and genome dir issue for STARsolo by making anchors and references.
+  - Fixed issues of incompatible gtf, fasta and genome dir issue for STARsolo and gene annotations by making anchors and references.
 Now just select 'genome_pick' in 'STARsolo_pipeline' and the following is automatically setup and read through the rule:
     - gtf now selected through 'gtf' from the above heirarchy (earlier 'gtf_file').
     - fasta now selected through 'fasta' from the above heirarchy (earlier 'genome_fasta').
     - genome directory now selected through 'genome' from the above heirarchy (earlier 'genome_dir').
     - overhang now selected through 'overhang' from the above heirarchy (earlier 'sjdboverhang').
+    - gene_info_file now selected through 'gene_info_file' from the above heirarchy (earlier 'gene_info_file')
 - Removed mode='w+' when creating outputs in *create_Feat_Barc.py*.
 - Added *multiome_alignment* as a new module.
 Created **cellranger.smk**, which currently support cellranger arc count only.
 - Added multiome demultiplexing support for the following rules: